 The Public Notification Rule helps to ensure that consumers will always know if there is a problem with their drinking water.
-These notices immediately alert consumers if there is a serious problem with their drinking water (e.g. boil water emergency)
+These notices immediately alert consumers if there is a serious problem with their drinking water (e.g., a boil water emergency).

-Violation Tyme Violetien Violetian End Violeties Evaluation Violation Type Violation Begin Violation End PUBLIC NOTICE RULE LINKED TO VIOLATION 01/23/2017 04/26/2018 We failed adequately notify you, our drinking water consumers, about a violation of the drinking water regulations PUBLIC NOTICE RULE LINKED TO VIOLATION 04/11/2017 04/26/2018 We failed adequately notify you, our drinking water consumers, about a violation of the drinking water regulations PUBLIC NOTICE RULE LINKED TO VIOLATION 04/11/2017 03/14/2019 We failed adequately notify you, our drinking water consumers, about a violation of the drinking water regulations PUBLIC NOTICE RULE LINKED TO VIOLATION 07/18/2017 03/14/2019 We failed adequately notify you, our drinking water consumers, about a violation of the drinking water regulations PUBLIC NOTICE RULE LINKED TO VIOLATION 10/25/2018 03/12/2019 We failed adequately notify you, our drinking water consumers, about a violation of the drinking water regulations
+Violation Type Violation Begin Violation End Violation Explanation PUBLIC NOTICE RULE LINKED TO VIOLAT ION 04/11/2017 03/14/2019 We failed to adequately notify you, our drinking water consumers, about a violation of the drinking water regulations.
+PUBLIC NOTICE RULE LINKED TO VIOLAT ION 07/18/2017 03/14/2019 We failed to adequately notify you, our drinking water consumers, about a violation of the drinking water regulations.
+PUBLIC NOTICE RULE LINKED TO VIOLAT ION 10/25/2018 03/12/2019 We failed to adequately notify you, our drinking water consumers, about a violation of the drinking water regulations.